 A preview of the 2016 Census results has been published on the ABS website giving insight into what makes the ‘typical’ Australian at the national and state/territory level, showing what has changed over time.

 |27 June 2017|

 The first comprehensive Census dataset released including national, State/Territory and capital city data for selected key person, family and dwelling characteristics including age, sex, religion, language and income.
-Community level Census data will also be available.
-Census data quality statements and the Independent Assurance Panel report will also be released at this time.
+Community level Census data is available.
+Census data quality statements and the Independent Assurance Panel report were also released at this time.

 Detailed Census data on employment, qualifications and population mobility, including journey to work and internal migration, released.

 We provided access to important Census data through release of the Australia Census Longitudinal Dataset, Homelessness Estimates, Census Microdata, Socio-Economic Indexes For Areas (SEIFA) and commuting distance.